srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     }
     ```

-    Although the **Main** method serves a similar purpose to that in the earlier **CaveDevice** app, it is a little more complex.
-Whereas you previously used a device connection string to directly connect to an IoT Hub, this time you need to first provision the device (or, for subsequent connections, confirm the device is still provisioned), then retrieve the appropriate IoT Hub connection details.
+    Although the Main method in this application serves a similar purpose to the Main method of the CaveDevice application that you created in a previous lab, it is a little more complex.
+In the CaveDevice app, you used a device connection string to directly connect to an IoT Hub, this time you need to first provision the device (or, for subsequent connections, confirm the device is still provisioned), then retrieve the appropriate IoT Hub connection details.

     To connect to DPS, you not only require the **dpsScopeId** and the **GlobalDeviceEndpoint** (defined in the variables), you also need to specify the following:

     * **security** - the method used for authenticating the enrollment.
 Earlier you configured the individual enrollment to use symmetric keys, therefore the **SecurityProviderSymmetricKey** is the logical choice.
 As you might expect, there are variants of the providers that support X509 and TPM as well.

     * **transport** - the transport protocol used by the provisioned device.
 In this instance, the AMQP handler was chosen (**ProvisioningTransportHandlerAmqp**).
 Of course, HTTP and MQTT handlers are also available.

     Once the **security** and **transport** variables are populated, you create an instance of the **ProvisioningDeviceClient**.
 You will use this instance to register the device and create a **DeviceClient** in the **ProvisionDevice** method, which you will add shortly.